mauricio/mauricio.github.com/_posts/2014-08-03-quick-tips-for-doing-io-with-ruby.md

 ### `FileUtils` probably already has what you're looking for

-If what you're trying to do something that's not available at `Pathname`, `File` and `Dir`, what you're looking for is probably defined at [FileUtils](http://ruby-doc.org/stdlib-2.1.2/libdoc/fileutils/rdoc/FileUtils.html).
+If you're trying to do something that's not available at `Pathname`, `File` and `Dir`, what you're looking for is probably defined at [FileUtils](http://ruby-doc.org/stdlib-2.1.2/libdoc/fileutils/rdoc/FileUtils.html).

 Many of the operations you'd usually have to manually dive down into a tree of files and directories (like `chowning` a directory and it's children) are already defined as single method calls at `FileUtils` and you should just go there, find the method and call it instead of manually writing code to recurse over the trees and calling methods.